What to Ask Your Urologist About Erectile Dysfunction

 - Penile implant

-If your ED is due to an underlying medical problem, your urologist can work with your primary care physician and/or specialist to manage your condition and consequently restore your sexual function.
-Your urologist may also recommend counseling if your ED is caused by a mental health issue.
+If your ED is due to an underlying medical problem, your urologist can work with your primary care physician and/or specialist to manage your condition and restore your sexual function.
+Your urologist may also recommend counseling if a mental health issue may be causing your ED.

 Urologist in Mint Hill, Concord, and Charlotte, NC

-If you live in or around Charlotte, Mint Hill, or Concord in North Carolina and in search of a board-certified urologist, visit us here at Carolina Urology Partners for a consultation with Dr. Richard Natale.
+If you live in or around Charlotte, Mint Hill, or Concord in North Carolina and are searching for a board-certified urologist, visit us here at Carolina Urology Partners for a consultation with Dr. Richard Natale.

 Schedule your visit with Dr. Natale today.
 Call our staff here at Carolina Urology Partners at (704) 786-5131, or request your confidential appointment by filling out our online form.